 D1.
-Self-employed barristers, chambers and BSB authorised bodies
+Self-employed barristers, chambers and BSB entities

-0 Outcomes oC26 Clients know that they can make a complaint if dissatisfied, and know how to do so. oC27 Complaints are dealt with promptly and the client is kept informed about the process. oC28 Self-employed barristers, chambers and BSB authorised bodies run their practices without discrimination. oC29 Pupils are treated fairly and all vacancies for pupillages are advertised openly.
+Outcomes Olients know that they can make a complaint if dissatisfied, and know how to do so.
+Complaints are dealt with promptly and the client is kept informed about the process.
+Ceremployed barristers, chambers and BSB entities run their practices without discrimination.
+Pupils are treated fairly and all vacancies for pupillages are advertised openly.

 D1.1 Complaints rules